vinodkd/guts/src/book/01_size.md

 		stop
 		// SLOC : 4, Size: ?

-Written in this form, it seems like the `for` is a short cut to write out a long sequence of operations.
+Written in this form, it seems like the `loop` is a short cut to write out a long sequence of operations.
 Indeed, program 8 can be rewritten as:

 		// program 8A
 		print 1